 With tongs, flip the leeks over so you have the cut side upwards and pour over the olive oil.

 In a food processor, whizz the bread up till it’s crumbs.
 Tip into a bowl and add the garlic and parmesan and mix together with salt and pepper.

-Spread the mixture over the leeks and place in the oven till tender and crunchy on top (about 15 minutes) I chop the leeks into chunks before I serve them as their stringyness makes them hard to navigate.
+Spread the mixture over the leeks and place in the oven till tender and crunchy on top (about fifteen minutes) if the leeks start to get too dry add another splash of water down the sides) I chop the leeks into chunks before I serve them as their stringyness makes them hard to navigate.